bb-Ricardo/netbox-sync/README.md

 length of the found prefix with the prefix length of the configured IP address.
 A warning will also be issued if they don't match.

+If the same IP address is found on a different interface (of a different device/VM) within the same realm (both using same VRF or both are global) then following test are performed:
+* If the current interface is enabled and the new one disabled:
+  * IP stays at the current interface
+* If the current interface ia disabled and the new one enabled:
+  * IP will be moved to the enabled interface
+* Both interfaces are in the same state (disabled/enable)
+  * IP will also stay at the current interface as it's unclear which one would be the correct one

 Then we try to add data to the IP address if not already set:

 * add prefix VRF if VRF for this IP is undefined